 For a free online example of a Theory Test click HERE

 For information on the procedure for the Theory Test watch

-the DSA video How
+the DVSA video How

 to Pass the Theory Test.